 The Russian Orthodox convent and church was built in 1870-1887.
 It was one of the Holy Land projects that were originated by Archimandrite Antonin Kapustin, as part of the Russians to expand their presence in the land and the Holy city.

 A 64 M high bell tower was designed to symbolize the ascension to heaven.
-It added a remarkable landmark in the Jerusalem's skyline, as seen on the right.
+It added a remarkable landmark in the Jerusalem’s skyline, as seen here.
 It was the first Christian bell to operate in Jerusalem.